AndrewJByrne/GoodAsOldPhones-Swift/README.md

 So, why start now with Swift?
 Well, this weekend was a Free Weekend on [Code School](https://www.codeschool.com) meaning anyone who had signed up with them could take any of their courses during a 48hr window.
 This is a fantastic way to 'try before you buy'.
 So, I took advantage and here I am, about 5 hours later reporting out on how the course went for me.
 Bottom line, I was able to follow along and build my very first iOS Swift app.

-The purpose of this Readme is to just highlight a few observations from takign the course.
-Remember, I had never created an iOS app, or coded in Swift up until I took this course.
-All opinions are my own.
+The purpose of this Readme is to just highlight a few observations from taking the course.
+Remember, I hadn't really created an iOS app, or coded in Swift, before this adventure.

+All opinions are my own. [@AndrewJByrne](https://twitter.com/andrewjbyrne)

-# Jingles matter
+# Jingles matter :+1:
 First thing to observe was the production quality of the course.
 I was particulalry chuffed to here a very nice jingle and watch a nice cinematic transtion between each level of the course.
 Nice touch!

 # Adding images from Assets.xcassets manually